mreznits/spectro-cloud/education-engineer/tutorial.md

-# Deploy Applications with Kind

-Kubernetes is a popular orchestration platform that is used by many organizations to deploy applications.
-We can use [kind](https://kind.sigs.k8s.io/) to gain practice with kubernetes.
-Let's deploy an application with kind to see how it works.
-Start by installing kind from https://kind.sigs.k8s.io/.
-Be aware that you will need to have Docker installed locally.
+[Original title ("deploy ... with Kind") is not meaningful to a user who is unfamiliar with Kind.
+What is an actual problem that this tutorial can help users solve?]: #

+# Deploy an Application to a Local Kubernetes Cluster

+[TODO: ... cloud environment, such as AWS or Azure?]: # [Kubernetes](https://kubernetes.io/) is an orchestration platform for deploying containerized applications.
+Kubernetes production clusters are typically in a cloud environment.

+[TODO: Various sources describe the technology as Kind, KinD, or kind.
+Original tutorial used "kind" in the text, but "Kind" in the title.
+Which one should I use?]: #
+[Kubernetes-in-Docker (Kind)](https://kind.sigs.k8s.io/) is a command-line tool that enables developers to create a local Kubernetes cluster using docker images.
+Local deployment avoids the operational overhead of a full-blown cluster, allows for easy and efficient testing, and accelerates productivity.

+This tutorial demonstrates how you can use Kind and Kubernetes to configure, deploy, and access a local application.

+# Prerequisites

+[TODO: What is Docker?]: #
+Install Docker from https://docs.docker.com/install/ and install Kind from https://kind.sigs.k8s.io/.

-Start kind with the command `kind create cluster` and wait for the setup to complete.
+Start Kind with the command `kind create cluster` and wait for the setup to complete.

 ```
 $ kind create cluster